lusaxweb/vuesax/docs/components/popup.md

 ## Background

-You can change the color of the property with the property `vs-background`
+You can change the background of the property with the property `background-color` or if you want to change the color of the popup you can use the property `background-color-popup`

 <vuecode md>
 <div slot="demo">